layer5io/layer5/README.md

 # About Layer5

 [Layer5](https://layer5.io)'s cloud native application and infrastructure management software enables organizations to expect more from their infrastructure.
 We embrace _developer_-defined infrastructure.
-We empower developers to change how they write applications, support _operators_ in re-think how they run modern infrastructure, and enable _product owners_ to regain full-control over their product portfolio.
+We empower developers to change how they write applications, support _operators_ in rethinking how they run modern infrastructure, and enable _product owners_ to regain full-control over their product portfolio.

 # Projects